Hamptonjc/skin-lesion-classifier-web-app/README.md

 ## Training
 The network was developed in Python with Tensorflow.

-The training process is availible in a Colab notebook -> [link](https://tinyurl.com/skin-lesion)
+The training process is available in a Colab notebook -> [link](https://tinyurl.com/skin-lesion)

 The network started from a pretrained Mobilenet.
 The architecture was modified to fit the problem.
 The network was trained on the HAM10000 dataset ->[link](https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000)